contagon/handbook/handbook/29-meetings-in-the-church.md

 Purpose

-Help accomplish the work of salvation and exaltation in the ward (see [1.2](1-work-of-salvation-and-exaltation.md#12-the-work-of-salvation-and-exaltation)).
+Help accomplish God’s work of salvation and exaltation in the ward (see [1.2](1-work-of-salvation-and-exaltation.md#12-gods-work-of-salvation-and-exaltation)).

 Participants